drop-games/eb-docs/docs/NFT.md

 ### Swords

-In the beginning, player starts with a basic wooden sword, a bokken.
-This sword does not hold much of a value as it is, but this changes as the player rises trough the ranks.
-Later on this sword can be re-forged using in-game currency into something more rare and therefore valuable.
+In the beginning, player starts with a basic wooden sword, a _bokken_.
+This starter sword does not hold much of a value as it is, but this changes as the player progresses trough the ranks.
+Later on this sword can be re-forged using in-game currency becoming unique, therefore rare and valuable.
-Player also obtain extra swords from the Hyperblade Market or trough opening loot crates.
+Player also obtain extra swords from the Hyperblade Market or trough opening Loot Crates.
 Swords are then put into 7 tiers of increasing rarity, where the top ones are almost impossible to get by the regular means.

 Each sword has a unique, randomly generated, skin.
-Those skins can differ in 'wear level', color shade, or sporadicaly, sword can have a special property like a blue glow.
-On top of this, swords can be further customized with 'stickers' and such, thus adding to the variety how each sword will be like.
+Those skins can differ in 'wear level', color shade, or sporadicaly, sword can have a special property e.g. a blue static glow.
+On top of this, swords can be further customized with 'stickers' and such, thus adding to the variety of the sword pool.

 Additional metadata like 'kill-count' might be also integrated into the sword, so weapons now have their own history as well.

+_
-The visual qualities, personal history, and perhaps the sentimental value, is why we believe players will be appreciating the swords they have, in addition to ability show off their personal achievements right on the blockchain.
+The visual qualities, personal history, and perhaps the sentimental value, is why we believe players will be appreciating the swords they have, in addition to possibility show off their personal achievements right on the blockchain.
+_

 ### Armor & Character Skins

-Those are really similar to **Swords** in terms of implementation, where the biggest difference is that those have different customization pattern.
-Characters each have armor slots just like in classic RPG's like _The Elder Scrolls_ or similar, and player has to collect all of the pieces to have a complete set.
+Armor & Skins, akin to **Swords** in terms of implementation have advanced ingame and on-chain functionality, where the main difference is different customization patterns for the wearables.
+Characters have armor slots just like in classic RPG's like _The Elder Scrolls_ or such, and player has to collect all the pieces to have a complete set.
 Each character can have different types of armor and their own wardrobe customization.
 Further, there can be unique character skins that change how the character looks in general, not only limited to attire.

-At this time armor serves only as a visual distinguishment, and does not translate into any gameplay changes.
+At this time armor serves as a way for players to visually personalize the characters in and out of the game with no effect on the actual gameplay.

 ### Dojo

 One of the most exclusive NFTs that player can get is the _Dojo_.
 This is the most sacred possession of any player that can get it.
 There is only limited amount of existing Dojos, and each of them is unique.
 Players can join a server with the Dojo as the location and it's up to them who are they going to invite their Dojo.
-Owner can organize duels and tournaments here, as well as show off their Sword, Armor and _third-party NFT_ collection.
-Expect to see real NFT art decorating the wall or custom soundtrack on entering the premises, owners can finally take pride in the real estate they have.
+Owner can organize duels and tournaments here, as well as show off their Sword, Armor and _third-party NFT_ collection. _Expect to see real NFT art decorating the wall or custom soundtrack on entering the premises, owners can finally take pride in the virtual real estate they have._

 ## Hyperblade NFT Viewer App

-To enhance the user experience of the first Hyperblade NFT owners we plan on releasing the **Hyperblade NFT Viewer** app, which allows the users to connect their web3 wallets and see their Hyperblade NFTs right there.
+To enhance the user experience of the first Hyperblade NFT owners we plan on releasing the **Hyperblade NFT Viewer** app, which allows the users to connect their Web3 wallets and see their Hyperblade NFTs right there.
 The app will be available for free on iOS/Android as well as online on <Link to="https://playhyperblade.com">playhyperblade.com</Link>.
 Here the users can see the swords they own, generate icons for the NFTs they already have and more.